-Norwegian Auto Market hit in the 2017 the 5th all time record in a row, keeping the fast process to renovate vehicles with traditional combustion with AFVs, actually at 50% of the mix.
+Norway Cars Market hit in the 2017 the 3rd highest sales level ever, keeping the fast process to renovate vehicles with traditional combustion with AFVs, actually at 50% of the mix.
 The leader, Volkswagen, struggles while Tesla and Volvo are the 2017 winners.

 Norwegian car sales up in double-digit in September albeit the country’s economy is hit by the low export and low oil price, falling near recession.
 BMW i3 jumped in the podium.

 Norway Auto sales grew moderately during the first half while approaching hard time after Brexit.
 Volkswagen kept leadership while BMW and Mercedes boomed volumes.